Am0031/javascript-algorithms/src/linearSearch/README.md

 # Linear Search

-In this activity, we will write code to create a function that takes an array of numbers and a target number and returns the index of the target number in the given array.
+In this activity, we will write code to create a function that takes an array of numbers and a target number and searches the array using a linear search function and returns the index of the target number in the given array.

 ## Instructions